Future Tampa Bay

 The Future Hall of Fame Student:

-• Must be able to attend the Tampa Bay Business Hall of Fame on
+Must be able to attend the Tampa Bay Business Hall of Fame in 2027

 SCHOOL: Middleton High School, Tampa